 - Dissipation \longrightarrow decreases mechanical energy of the oscillator. - Noise: - Any system with dissipation will have noise. - Kicks a system out of unstable equilibriums.
 Or it does not allow the system to freeze in a wrong extremum. - No matter how small the dissipation and noise are they together ensure that the system finds the minimum of the potential energy. - We observe systems mainly when they are at or very close to equilibrium.
-It means that the systems that we observe are close to the minimum of their potential (or more precisely free) energy. - Close to a minimum every function can be described as $\frac{kx^2}{2}$ a harmonic oscillator.
-So in the majority of observations we observe responses of (coupled) oscillators.
+It means that the systems that we observe are close to the minimum of their potential (or more precisely free) energy.

+- Close to a minimum every function can be described as \frac{kx^2}{2} a harmonic oscillator.
+So in the majority of observations we observe responses of (coupled) harmonic oscil- - So in the majority of observations we observe responses of (coupled) harmonic oscillators.